jumanjiman/docker-eiffelstudio/README.md

-# EiffelStudio development environment inside a Fedora container
+# EiffelStudio IDE inside a Fedora container

 ## About